 In short, because that's what money is for: a universal medium of exchange for goods and services.
-It is far more believable than alternative methods such as exponential time scaling or arbitrary level-locking.
+It's far more believable than alternative systems like exponential (and often unreasonable) time scaling or arbitrary level-locking.
 These alternatives are mechanically fine, but they feel very much like artificial restrictions (because they are).

-Furthermore, using money allows players to make universal value judgements over any given purchase.
-Could the fighter upgrade their weapon at a faster-than-expected rate?
-Absolutely-if the group is willing to pay the opportunity cost (i.e. less gold for other things), which ripples out far beyond just this system.
-The more things you hitch to money, the more interesting and valuable money becomes!
-This is my first such supplement, but its my sincere hope it won't be the last.
+Furthermore, using money allows players to make universal value judgements.
+Could the fighter potentially upgrade their weapon at a faster-than-anticipated rate?
+Absolutely-if the group is willing to pay the opportunity cost (i.e. less gold for other things), which has a ripple effect far beyond the boundaries of this system.
+The more decisions you can hitch to money, the more valuable and interesting money becomes.
+As stated in the introduction, this is my first such supplement to be released on the Dungeon Masters Guild, but it won't be the last!